Convex Analytic Method Revisited: Further Optimality Results and Performance of Deterministic Policies in Average Cost Stochastic Control: Optimality of Deterministic Stationary Policies

-For an uncountable setup, the optimality of deterministic policies under the convex analytic approach has been an open problem.
-We present our results first and then compare these with the only available results in the literature, which to our knowledge, are due to Borkar.
+For an uncountable setup, the optimality of deterministic policies under the convex analytic approach has been an open problem with partial results available.
+In the following, we both present a review of relevant results and present further conditions.

-Our approach will build on an analysis via strategic measures: For stochastic control problems, \emph{strategic measures} are defined (see \cite{Schal}, \cite{dynkin1979controlled} and \cite{feinberg1996measurability}) as the set of probability measures induced on the product spaces of the state and action pairs by measurable control policies.
-As noted earlier, given an initial distribution on the state, and a policy, one can uniquely define a probability measure on the product space.
-Topological properties, such as measurability and compactness, of sets of strategic measures are studied in \cite{Schal}, \cite{dynkin1979controlled}, \cite{feinberg1996measurability} and \cite{blackwell1976stochastic}.